Jarexing/Explainable-Machine-Learning-Models-tp-Elucidate-PFASs-Soil-Water-Partitioning-Behavior/README.md

 We ask users to directly cite the following paper:

-J. X. Xie et al. Elucidating Per- and Polyfluoroalkyl Substances (PFASs) Soil-Water Partitioning Behavior through Explainable Machine Learning Models.
+J. Xie et al. Elucidating Per- and Polyfluoroalkyl Substances (PFASs) Soil-Water Partitioning Behavior through Explainable Machine Learning Models.
+Science of The Total Environment **2024** **954**, 176575.

 This project also builds on a number of other projects, algorithms and ideas.
 Please consider citing the following full list of papers when relevant: